lsaravia/AmazonFireTippingPoints/README.md

 ## R Markdown files description

-  AmazonasFitNetLogo.Rmd           ClusterSizeDistribution_old.Rmd  ModelFireParameters_old.Rmd                presentationWSC.Rmd
-AmazonasFitNetLogo_old.Rmd           AmazonasModelFireParameters.Rmd  FireNLsimulations.Rmd            NABorealForestClusterSizeDistribution.Rmd  results.Rmd

 * AmazonasClusterSizeDistribution.Rmd :

 	Estimation of monthly forest fires from modis data fire cluster size distribution, incluing analysis of Empirical dynamic modelling, ( Sugihara et al. 2012.
 Detecting causality in complex ecosystems.Science, 338: 496–500) not used in the paper.

 * AmazonasModelFireParameters.Rmd

 	From fire clusters size estiamate the ignition probability and GAM modelling for maxtemp and precipitation using RCP 4.5 & 8.5

 * AmazonasFitNetLogo.Rmd:

 	Using the DynamicFireForest.nlogo model at <https://github.com/lsaravia/FireNL> make latin hypercubic sampling to fit the model and make predictions up to 2060

 * FireNLsimulations.Rmd

 	Exploratory simulations of the DynamicFireForest.nlogo model

 ## Folders